install.packages('remotes')

 Applied `minmax` weight nomalization on 147849 (48.078%) annotated variants.

-The theoretical upper boundary for enrichment fold is 2.080.
+The theoretical upper boundary for enrichment fold is M / Md = 2.080.

 Results of sHDL

-time Optimization time for sHDL, NOT including the time for converting z (D) to zr (Dr).
+• The item time only indicates the time for maximizing log likelihood, NOT including the time for converting z (D) to zr (Dr).